Cover photo by Desire Darling.

 Length reaches 47 mm; Wingspan can attain 52 mm

-Mature males develop a whitish pruinose bloom on the upper thorax.
+The mature male White Malachite develops a whitish pruinose bloom on the upper thorax.
 They also possess smoky-black and white wing bands.
 Non-pruinose males and females have a metallic-green or brown thorax and abdomen.
 The thorax sides have yellow antehumeral stripes.
-These individuals are perhaps most similar to Chlorolestes conspicuus, but that species is much larger and there is no overlap in size.
+These individuals are perhaps most similar to Chlorolestes conspicuus, but that species is much larger, and there is no overlap in size.

 Both sexes are distinguished from other Chlorolestes by their small size, uniformly coloured pterostigmas and wing venation.